2sic/2sxc-docs/2sxc Docs Generator/js-code/angular/dnn-sxc-angular/install.md

     This entry component extends the DnnAppComponent
     By doing this, it will
     - pick up any configuration attributes on the <app-root> tag
-    - automatically initialize all http adapters to auto-set DNN headers
+    - automatically initialize all http adapters to auto-set Dnn headers
     - ensure that hitting an enter-key on an input field doesn't submit the page, because asp.net would do that

     #StepBootstrap